• Skip to primary navigation

 How do I know when the lemon slices are fully dried?

-The lemon slices are fully dried when they become completely dry and slightly brittle, with no visible moisture or stickiness, and they should feel lightweight and rigid to the touch.
+The lemon slices are fully dried when they become translucent and slightly brittle, with no visible moisture or stickiness, and they should feel lightweight and rigid to the touch.

 Can I use a food dehydrator instead of an oven?